ThibautBernard/reminder_google_event_discord/README.md

 * !reunion (print all the reunion from your google calendar)

 ### Contributions
-* If you want to contribute to improve this bot with feature around sending a message when a meeting will start, you just have to create a pull request with the description that you did and i will review it :)
+* If you want to contribute to improve this bot with features around sending a message when a meeting will start, you just have to create a pull request with the description of what you did and i will review it :)